Compassion + Action for Trauma Responses

 A Gentle Reminder

-When we start to see those quick, reactive moments for what they truly are, the body reaching for safety, something shifts.
-Perspective and compassion replace judgment, space opens for reflection and repair.
-New, more adaptive neural pathways take root, and with them, we begin to rebuild trust and safety, both within ourselves and in our relationships.
+When we start to see our reactive moments for what they are, the body reaching for safety, something softens.
+Judgment gives way to compassion.
+Space opens for reflection and repair.
+New neural pathways strengthen, and trust begins to rebuild, both within ourselves and in our relationships.

 Therapy can be an amazing place to start this reflective work.
 Just by reaching out, you're breaking the cycle of aloneness, sending a gentle message to your nervous system that this was never mean to be a solo journey.